by Brian K. Asbury

 There was a slightly sulky tone to Professor Stein’s thoughts.
 “Please take this seriously, Ronald.
 There could be some risk involved in an experiment of this kind.”

 Maybe.
 But I want to get on with it, Professor.
-If it doesn’t work, OK, that’s it.
+If it doesn’t work, okay, that’s it.
 If it does, it could be the breakthrough that Superman and others have been trying for since the Crisis.

 “I suppose so.
 Whose mind do you intend to try to contact?”